microsoft/windows-ai-studio-templates/model_lab_configs/docs/topics/QuickStart.md

 ### (Optional) Add Model into existing project
-- If you already opened the model project, click `Workflow`.
+- If you already opened the model project, click `Models` -> `Conversion`.
 Click `Add models` on right pannel.
 Or you need to open the model project and then click `Add modle` on the right panel

     ![](Images/create_project_add_models.png)